taosdata/TDengine/docs/en/14-reference/03-taos-sql/33-view.md

 Starting from TDengine version 3.2.1.0, TDengine Enterprise Edition provides view functionality to simplify operations and enhance sharing capabilities among users.

 A view is essentially a stored query statement in the database.
 A view (non-materialized view) does not contain data by itself; it dynamically executes the specified query statement only when data is read from the view.
-When creating a view, we specify a name, and it can be queried just like a regular table.
+When creating a view, we specify a name, and it can be queried just like a table.
 The following rules apply to the use of views:

 - Views can be nested and are bound to the specified or current database at creation time.
 - Within the same database, view names cannot be duplicated, and it is recommended that view names are not the same as table names (though it is not mandatory).
 If a view and a table share the same name, operations such as writing, querying, granting, and revoking permissions will prioritize the table with the same name.